ahmedanwarabdulaziz/Nageh/web-app/VERCEL_SETUP.md

 3. Ensure the build completes successfully (check build logs)
 4. Verify API routes are accessible (they should be at `/api/*`)

-## Note
+## Important: Root Directory Must Be Set in Vercel Dashboard

-The `vercel.json` file at the root of the repository is configured to point Vercel to the `web-app` directory.
-If Vercel still can't find the app, manually set the Root Directory in the Vercel dashboard.
+The `rootDirectory` property is NOT valid in `vercel.json`.
+You MUST manually set the Root Directory in the Vercel dashboard:

+1. Go to your project in Vercel
+2. Navigate to Settings → General
+3. Scroll to "Root Directory"
+4. Click "Edit" and set it to `web-app`
+5. Save the changes

+This is the ONLY way to tell Vercel where your Next.js app is located when it's in a subdirectory.